Anushka-awasthi/Weather-app/README.md

 git clone (link of the project).

 ## Use your API KEY
-The key used in this project is linked through my weather api account .One can use there api key if they want.
+The key used in this project is linked through my weather api account .One can use there api key for better results.

 ### `npm start`